boolxy/trendyol/README.md

     ->split();
 ```

-### Cancel Service (Under construction)
+### Claim Service (Unavailable yet)
-### Accounting Service (Under construction)
+### Settlement Service (Unavailable yet)

+## Testing

 With reviewing the tests, you can learn more...

-## Testing

-Copy phpunit.xml.dist as phpunit.xml and update it.
-After then you can start testing.
+For testing: Copy phpunit.xml.dist as phpunit.xml and update it.
+After then you can start the testing.

 ```bash
 vendor/bin/phpunit